 \subsection{Post-Training Quantisation}

-\gls{ptq} converts a pre-trained floating-point model to a lower precision representation without further training.
-The process involves a calibration step where a small representative dataset is passed through the model to characterize the distribution and range of the model's weights and activations.
-These statistics are used to determine the appropriate tensor and channel scaling factors and zero point values for quantization.
-The model's \texttt{float32} or \texttt{float16} weights are then converted to \texttt{uint8} or another low precision format using these parameters.
+\gls{ptq} converts a pre-trained floating-point model to a lower-precision representation without further training.
+The process involves a calibration step where a small representative dataset is passed through the model to characterise the distribution and range of the model's weights and activations.
+These statistics are used to determine the appropriate tensor and channel scaling factors and zero-point values for quantisation.
+The model's \texttt{float32} or \texttt{float16} weights are then converted to \texttt{uint8} or another low-precision format using these parameters.